sergiocabral/Docker.Nginx/README.md

 ## Exposed Port

-Automatic reverse proxy settings using environment variables register as HTTP and HTTPS ports 80 and 443 respectively.
+Automatic reverse proxy or website settings using environment variables register as HTTP and HTTPS ports 80 and 443 respectively.

 ## Example for *docker-compose.yml*